inexorgame-obsolete/deprecated-cube-engine-inexor/readme.md

 ### Notes

-The license covers the source code found in the "src" directory of this archive as well as the .cfg files under the "data" directory and content provided by the Sauerbraten Fork project.
-The included ENet network library which Sauerbraten Fork uses is covered by an MIT-style license, which is however compatible with the above license for all practical purposes.
+The license covers the source code found in the "src" directory of this archive (or the source repository on GitHub) as well as the .cfg files under the "data" directory (or the data repository on GitHub).
+The included ENet network library which Inexor uses is covered by an MIT-style license, which is however compatible with the above license for all practical purposes.